If you’re looking for the hottest new hair trend, look no further than curtain bangs.

 The resulting style accomplishes two ends at once.
 On one hand, you’ll finally achieve that “peppy ‘50s teen queen” look you’ve been secretly coveting.
 On the other, you’ll have successfully created the illusion that you have far more hair than actually sits on your scalp.
 Two birds, one stone.
 That’s how we like it.

 Then again, some women have an entirely different mane dilemma: too much hair.
-If you’re constantly trying to stuff your strands into a hair band that’s stretched to its limit, full bangs will probably play nicely for you.
-With the right images as inspiration, your stylist will cut side swept fringe that covers most your forehead
+If you’re constantly trying to stuff your strands into a hair elastic that’s stretched to its limit, full bangs will probably play nicely for you.
+With the right images as inspiration, your stylist will cut side swept fringe that covers most of your forehead.

 To make the most of this cut, you’ll need quite a bit of volume at your roots.
-Be sure to ask your professional for his or her recommendations on a root-boosting product that will keep your bangs boosted.
+Be sure to ask your professional for their recommendations on a root-boosting product that will keep your bangs big.
 A spray or two of dry shampoo never hurt, either.
 Before leaving your stylist’s chair, be sure to get a tutorial on the correct way to blow dry your full side bangs to avoid any bad hair days.

-Break out your denim flares because the shag is back.
+Break out your denim flares because the shag is back, baby!
 Just when we thought the ‘90s had totally taken over the fashion and beauty world, 1970 reared its snazzy head.
 The traditional shag cut focuses on maximum volume at the crown with feathered layers that thin to delicate ends.